Mother (In This Moment album): Release and promotion

 A headlining spring tour was kicked off on May 3, 2019, with a brand-new show which ties into the theme of the new record, "Mother", tentatively scheduled for release in fall 2019.
 On March 25, Disturbed announced a summer tour, with In This Moment to open for the second half of the tour.
 The tour also saw the premiere of three songs from the upcoming album including "Legacy" and "As Above, So Below".
 Throughout the Fall of 2019, the band embarked on a headlining tour through North America titled "Mother's House of Horror: A Traveling All Hallows Eve Masquerade" with Motionless in White, New Years Day, and Ded.

 On September 15, the band announced that their new single "The In-Between" would be released on October 31 on Twitter.
 However, on November 1, they told fans on their Instagram that the release would be postponed until early 2020.

 On November 12, another post on Instagram announced that March, 2020, will initiate a new tour, titled "The In-Between Tour" appearing together with Black Veil Brides, Ded, and Raven Black.
 The tour will be accompanied with the new album Mother.

 In early January 2020, In This Moment posted several teasers, images and clips related to the then-upcoming album, Mother, on their official Instagram.
 On January 20, In This Moment posted a video clip for "The In-Between" with a caption reading "Wednesday the unveiling will be upon us".
 On January 21, the band pinned a post to their official Facebook page a link to a countdown timer on YouTube with the launch of "The In-Between" music video.

 "The In-Between" music video, directed by Maria Brink and Robert Kley and edited by Maria Brink and Randy Weitzel, premiered on YouTube January 22, 2020 and generated over one million views in less than a week.
 Also on January 22, the band officially announced that their upcoming seventh studio album titled Mother is set for release on March 27, 2020.
-The official album art and track listing has been also released.
+The official album art and track listing has also been released.
 On February 21, the band released the second single of the album titled "Hunting Grounds" featuring Joe Cotela of Ded.
 On March 19, a week before the album release, the band released their third single "As Above, So Below".